venk120soft/work-related/htmlHelper.md

     await htmlUtil.waitForLoading();

-    // MoPo fails often when we click some side nav bar redirecting to the dashboard we would try
+    // Portal fails often when we click some side nav bar redirecting to the dashboard we would try
     // until this get fixed
     if ((await htmlUtil.getUrl()) === 'https://test.net/dashboard' ||
         (await htmlUtil.getUrl()) === 'https://test.net/dashboard'